-Terminate modification of this set of parameters, and continue with the next stage GO user dialogue.

-LIST List all valid parameter names in the current parameter set on the user's display terminal.

-READ Open and read a user-specified file containing values for one or more parameters.

-'name' Engage in a dialogue to allow the display and modification of the parameter named 'nam
+- GO Terminate modification of this set of parameters, and continue with the next stage in the user dialogue. - LIST List all valid parameter names in the current parameter set on the user's display terminal. - READ Open and read a user-specified file containing values for one or more parameters. - 'name Engage in a dialogue to allow the display and modification of the parameter named 'name'.